HarmanSandhu179/HarmanSandhu179/README.md

 # 👋 Hello, I'm Harman Sandhu! 🚀

 ### 🧑‍💻 About Me
-- 🎓 Third-year Computer Science student at the University of British Columbia.
+- 🎓 Fourth-year Computer Science student at the University of British Columbia.
-- 💡 Currently interning as a Software Engineer and building scalable full-stack applications.
+- 💡 Previously, I interned at **Ontraccr Technologies** as a **Software Engineer** and at **Goodself** as a **Software Developer**, where I worked on full-stack and frontend features across web and mobile platforms.
 - ⚙️ Passionate about creating clean, maintainable code and turning real-world problems into digital solutions.

 ---